NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 - Inspect Pre-Configured Interface, Zone, and Virtual Router configuration for your template
 - Inspect Pre-Configured Security Policies and NAT Policies for your Device Group

-> &#10067; Why are NAT policies not needed for GWLB model?

 ## 3.14.
 Access VM-Series Management